victoriakalin/707project/README.md

 This is our implementation of StackGAN as our baseline model for our 10707 project.
 We have relied heavily on the original code, which we cloned here and is available below.
-Note, this is public since our changes are limited at this point.
+Note, this is public as our changes are limited at this point.
 Additional attempts will be made at our task.

 ____________________________________________________________________________________________________________________________________________________________
 # StackGAN-pytorch